Neersville, Virginia: History

 The village continued to prosper in the antebellum years, boasting two mills, a saw and grist, by 1850.
-Unfortunately because of the limited flow of Piney Run, only one could operate at a time.
+Because of the limited flow of Piney Run, only one could operate at a time.
 The village suffered some during the Civil War, mostly by the burning of the bridge across the Potomac River, which kept the isolated village connected to the Harpers Ferry and the outside world via the B&O Railroad and C&O Canal.
 Though the village was occupied by both armies during the war, no real fighting took place there.

 Following the conflict, the village began to prosper again, especially with the opening of Sagle Road, which cut from the Harpers Ferry Road at the village to the Charles Town Pike (present day Rt.
 9) just east of Keyes Gap and the opening of the Nathaniel Prince Road, which led east from the village across the Short Hill, connecting the village to Lovettsville.
 By 1885 the village even boasted a school.

 The 20th century was not so kind to Neersville.
 The population began to dwindle, the school closed in 1930, the general store closed in 1956 and by October 1970 even St. Paul's had closed its doors.

 Furthermore Nathaniel Prince Road was not incorporated into the county road system and thus was never graded and maintained for automobile use, thereby cutting off the village from Lovettsville.